THE-TOYMAKERS/Bubble/README.md

 <b>A new social networking platforms that makes event organization with friends and meeting new people easy!</b>

+To run:
+clone repo
+run npm install
+install expo cli
+install any other dependencies in the package-lock json npm start view on expo app

 <b>Function:</b>
 <ul>
   <li>Create a "bubble" of your closest five friends who live nearby (through magic link) and have access to each others location and status</li>